chibuka/.github/profile/README.md

 - Database engines (yes, the actual storage layer)
 - Compilers (how your code becomes machine code)

-No more "find the missing number in an array" garbage.
-Build the tools that power the internet.
+No more "find the missing number in an array in O(N ^1/3)".

 ## Why this exists

 - **Real projects** - Build actual systems, not toy problems
 - **Affordable** - We're not trying to buy a yacht off your subscription
 - **Learn by doing** - Write code that actually runs and does useful things
-- **No algorithm gymnastics** - If it doesn't exist in production, we don't teach it
+- **No algorithm gymnastics** - If it doesn't exist in production, we don't include it as a challenge

 **Got ideas for challenges?** Drop them in issues.
 We're always looking for more real-world systems.